By Kathleen Vanesian

 By New Times

-"A Century of Retablos" at the Phoenix Art Museum: If you happen to be a man, a little touch of gray may very well get you further in this world than plastic surgery.
-The physical evidence of age, survival, and experience demands respect from peers.
-The same rule can easily apply to this collection, with works ranging from the mid-18th century to the late 19th century.
-These paintings of Christian imagery certainly look their age.
-The muted colors that were surely bright at one time have aged to a translucent state that reveals the grain of the wood underneath.
-Some pieces have warped so dramatically that theirs panels have split.
+"A Century of Retablos" at the Phoenix Art Museum: If you're a man, a touch of gray may get you further in this world than plastic surgery.
+The physical evidence of age, survival, and experience commands respect from peers.
+The same rule can apply to this collection, with works ranging from the mid-18th century to the late 19th century.
+These paintings of Christian imagery look their age.
+The muted colors that were bright at one time have aged to a translucent state that reveals the grain of the wood underneath.
+Some pieces have warped so dramatically that their panels have split.
 But much like a man's salt-and-pepper mustache, the age is what makes them charming and beautiful.
 This large collection portrays saints, the holy family, Our Lady of Guadalupe, and the big cheese Himself in a simplistic, two-dimensional style — much like Byzantine but without the fancy gold leaf.
-Even if the Christian god isn't your thing, the show is definitely worth a visit because the paintings surely stand alone as surviving historic artworks.
+Even if the Christian god isn't your thing, the show is worth a visit because the paintings stand as surviving historic artworks.
 Admission is $10 for adults, $8 for seniors, $4 for children, free to all on Tuesday evenings.
 Through February 3.
 1625 N. Central Ave. in Phoenix.
 Call 602-257-1222 or visit www.phxart.org.